-Given the predominantly residential nature of Area 12 and number of schools, there is a significant presence of public recreational facilities.
-There are also a significant number within the incorporated limits of Collegedale.
+Given the predominantly residential nature of Area 12 and number of schools, there is a significant presence of public recreational facilities, within the incorporated limits of Collegedale.
 In addition to preserving sensitive environmental assets, these areas are a recreational asset that draws hikers, bikers, horse riders, and others.
 Unlike other areas of unincorporated Hamilton County, there are not significant lands under conservation, therefore, the focus of this section is on parks and the asset they provide to the residential aspects of the White Oak Mountain community.
 Publicly used parks in Area 12 when combined total approximately 386 acres.